How you can manage stress

 Why do we experience stress at work?

-In a piece of research from The Chartered Institute of Personnel and Development (CIPD), they found that there was a 37% rise in stress related absences in the last 12 months, with many of these being attributed to heavy workloads.
+In a piece of research from The Chartered Institute of Personnel and Development (CIPD), they found that there was a in stress related absences in the last 12 months, with many of these being attributed to heavy workloads.

 Whilst your work is important, it is also important to look after your health, so find ways that you can spread your workload into manageable chunks so that you can continue to work effectively but not at the cost of your health.